Dragonmystic707/exalted-reincarnated/docs/System/Introduction.md

 Exalted is a game where the heroes are demigods, fonts of power.
-That which mortals toil and test against fall easily against the might of the Exalts, and the Exalts now test their mettle against the monsters and problems of the world: from the chaotic fae beasts which rip at the edges of the world, to the horrid effects of greed and systemic corruption that hides in the hearts of man.
+That which mortals toil and test against fall easily against the might of the Exalts, and the Exalts now test their mettle against the monsters and problems of the world: from the chaotic Fae beasts which rip at the edges of the world, to the horrid effects of greed and systemic corruption that hides in the hearts of man.